Abdelrahmanamhawy/abdelrahmanamhawy.github.io/_posts/2026-07-20-cached-and-confused.md

+---
+title: "Cached and Confused — A Story of Cache Deception"
+excerpt: "A private API turned public — not by the classic extension trick, but by a cache rule scoped to the wrong parent path."
+date: 2026-07-20
+header:
+  image: /assets/images/cached-and-confused-cover.png
+  teaser: /assets/images/cached-and-confused-cover.png
+toc: true
+toc_sticky: true
+---

 # Cached and Confused

 *How a cache rule scoped to a parent directory turned a private API into a public one*